-Jeanne Hallée Cluny lace bodice, c.1900
+Jeanne Hallée lace bodice, c.1903

 In the black silk Hallée bodice below, we can see a similar feminine treatment in a different fabric.

-The lace bodice, which probably had a matching skirt of Cluny lace, must have made a spectacular impression when first worn.
-Pieces by Jeanne Hallée are a special find for the serious collector.
-Her work, rarer than that of Worth, is quite difficult to find.
+Our lamé lace bodice likely had a matching skirt of Cluny lace when created.
+Hallée pieces are a special find for the collector because of their rarity.
 With its exquisite detail, our dramatic bodice will enrich any collection.

 The bodice is lined with ivory taffeta and is boned on the seams.
 It closes in front with hooks.
 The label reads "Jeanne Hallée/3 Rue Ville Levreque(?)/Paris."
-The street name is covered with stitching and difficult to read.
+The street name is covered with stitching and hard to read.

 The condition is almost excellent.
 The buttons have missing rhinestones.
 The lining has a few splits, particularly in the shoulder area, which is stable and not shattering.

-It measures: 32" bust, 26" waist, 12 1/2" collar circumference, and 15" from shoulder to waist.
+It measures: 32" bust; 26" waist; 12 1/2" collar circumference; and 15" from shoulder to waist.